dkean/Sikuli12.11/README.md

 Be aware
 ---
 - this is work in progress
-- no docs on how to build and get working jar's
 - until mentioned, it does not make sense to clone or fork
 - or to post pull requests